 The Company has also been working on bolstering its servicing and collection efforts to better manage the lease portfolio of its credit partners, and its own self-funded leases, in a more effective and efficient manner.
-The new servicing and collections product is slated to be fully rolled out by the fourth quarter of 2023.
+The new servicing and collections product that was slated to be rolled out in the fourth quarter of 2023 has been projected to be launched in the second quarter of 2024.